bbauska/LFS173x/README.md

     blocks for getting started on building your own native mobile wallet for iOS or Android.

-## Chapter 8 Overview -- Planning for Production {#chapter-8-overview-planning-for-production .unnumbered}
+## Chapter 8 Overview -- Planning for Production

 Now that you have explored building your own Aries controller or mobile wallet, let's talk about actually getting it into production.
 This